tipenko/MorbidJS/README.md

     M('#app').closest('#MorbidBase').find('span').fun()

-is absolutely valid and shall return result of 'fun' method
+is absolutely valid and shall return the result of 'fun' method

 ### "super" equivalent #
 Is not implemented yet.
 Maybe it should not be.

 ### Events model and rule conflict resolution#
 You can specify the following words as method names, and they will be fed to jQuery.on:

     blur, focus, focusin, focusout, load, resize, scroll, unload, click, dblclick, mousedown, mouseup, mousemove, mouseover, mouseout, mouseenter, mouseleave, change, select, submit, keydown, keypress, keyup, error

 All other keys are treated as methods and can be invoked through M(selector).
-If two rules have the same specificity and declare one method or event, first added will be discarded.
+If two rules have the same specificity and declare one method or event, the first added method or event will be overwritten.

-Same as JQuery, Morbid used bubbling-only model.
+Same as JQuery, Morbid used bubbling-only event model.
 StopImmediatePropagation this time has no difference with stopPropagation.
 If you love capturing and don't know how to deal without it, remember what Morbid is.
 You have unlimited power of CSS selectors from now on.

 Events are not added up.
-Two event listeners with same specifity cannot exist in Morbid.
+Two event listeners with same specificity cannot exist in Morbid.

 ### Where do I store data? #
 In DOM.

-If your app is simple, it may be fine to store data exactly where they are displayed.
+If your app is simple, it may be fine to store data exactly where it is displayed.
 If not, store it in invisible body>div.#b (b for business)

-Performance aside, we see one bad thing: you may need to visuall display business item on screen twice or more, and that's not nice duplication.
+Performance aside, we see one bad thing: you may need to visually display business item on screen twice or more, and that's not nice.
 For now, you have to deal with it.

 String, number and date values are to be stored as discrete spans\divs (and accessed via #b .account>.phonenumber) or as attributes.

-Collections must be stored as ul>li or else, but every collection item must be separate DOM element and be nested exactly in item with meaningful class or id.
+Collections must be stored as ul>li or else, but every collection item must be separate DOM element and be nested exactly in DOM element with meaningful class or id.

 ### Javascript consideration #
 This object: in progress

 Event methods: do not use stopPropagation() or stopImmediatePropagation()

-Don't create objects with logic.
-Logic must be Morbid.
+Avoid creating plain javascript objects with logic.
+Morbid handles logic.

 ### Browser support #
 Limited by Proxy API.
 Won't work in IE 11.